wednesday-solutions/ecs-signoz/README.md

 - #### fluentbitConf:
   The config related to the custom fluentbit image we will be uploading to aws ecr
   - ####  repoName
-    "fbit-repo" # name of the repo in aws ecr for the fluentbit image
+    name of the repo in aws ecr for the fluentbit image
   - #### localImageName
-    "fbit" # name of the local fluentbit image we will be creating
+    name of the local fluentbit image we will be creating
 - ### otelSidecarConf:
   The config related to the custom otel collector image we will be uploading to aws ecr
   - #### repoName